 - The reviews are good, but they could be better.
-Finding a way to channel them adds further credence to being suitable as a private-label product.
+Finding a way to channel them adds credibility to being suitable as a private-label product.

-Now that we have something to latch onto let’s dive in a bit more and search specifically for this bird feeder.
+Now that we have something to latch onto, let’s dive in more and search specifically for this bird feeder.
 In doing so, we find another similar product with even better numbers.

-With that in mind, I’m confident we have an excellent opportunity worth spending some time on.
+With that in mind, I’m confident we have an excellent opportunity worth spending time on.
 Hopping over to Alibaba quickly, it takes 15 seconds to find a listing that matches what we’re looking for, with pricing that gets us starting in the right direction, too.
 We could easily see a product with 40-80% ROI depending on the exact Amazon fees for a product like this.
-Considering review feedback would likely increase the product cost a bit, but that move could very well be worth it in commanding a higher price tag.
+Review feedback would likely increase the product cost a bit, but that move could be worth it in commanding a higher price tag.

 Extra Features and Extra Value